pwjablonski/cn-sta-pitch/SLIDES.md

 Note:
 I think this is kind of dry, but i am not sure what else to add, especially since we don't know exactly who the partners will be.
+I have to step away for a bit but I'll go through and leave notes or small changes! cool! thanks for looking it thru today. i know its a sunday and its the last thing anyone wants to be doing!
+You did great work!
+Not at all! hahah xie xie! you too! aww shi shi (i cant write pinyin) enjoy your day!

 <!-- .slide: data-background="#00FECD" -->